 2008 zinc levels in MW-T-01-07 and MW-T-01-09 showed an increase compared to historic years.
 This is likely due to the heavy construction and disturbance in the immediate area surrounding the wells.
 The zinc concentrations decreased in these two wells in 2009 and in 2010.
+2011 and 2012 zinc levels are similar to 2008 zinc levels.
+Fluctuations in metal concentrations appear to be independent of major ion concentrations and may reflect changes in carbonate speciation and sorption/desorption mechanisms resulting from covering the quarry floor with a liner.
 During the construction activities at Pit 5, MW-T-01-08 was compromised and is no longer sampled.